 Wallpaper Calculator

-Calculate wallpaper rolls needed for a room with pattern repeat and waste factored in.
+Calculate wallpaper rolls needed for a room with pattern repeat, square-feet workflow, and metric/imperial conversions.

 How to Use the Wallpaper Calculator

-- Enter room dimensions — room length, width and wall height in feet.
+- Enter room dimensions — room length, width, and wall height in feet.
+Measure floor to ceiling, and go wall-to-wall for the perimeter.

-- Specify doors and windows — standard door (3'x7') and window (3'x5') areas are subtracted from the total wall area.
+- Specify doors and windows — standard door (3′ × 7′) and window (3′ × 5′) areas are subtracted from the total wall area.

 - Set wallpaper roll size — enter the roll width (in inches) and roll length (in feet).
-The default is a standard American single roll: 20.5" wide x 33' long.
+The default is a standard American single roll: 20.5″ wide × 33′ long, around 56 sq ft of coverage.

-- Set pattern repeat — if your wallpaper has a repeating pattern, enter the repeat distance in inches.
-Set to 0 for solid or random-match patterns.
+- Set pattern repeat — enter the repeat distance in inches if your design has one.
+Use 0 for solid colours, textures, or random-match prints.

 Frequently Asked Questions